Esri/arcgis-rest-js/packages/arcgis-rest-auth/post-message-auth-spec.md

 ## `arcgis:auth:rejected`

-Sent from an host app, to an embedded app, with an error indicating why
+Sent from an host app, to an embedded app, with an error indicating why.
+This will only be sent if the HOST app has some issue getting the credential.

 Message Object